Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 [2022-12-22 16:20:05,376][Taipy][INFO] job JOB_count_values_72ab71be-f923-4898-a8a8-95ec351c24d9 is completed.
 ```

+## GUI-Core visual elements

+To navigate through cycles ...................

 ## Primary scenarios

 In each Cycle, there is a primary scenario.
 A primary scenario is interesting because it represents the important scenario of the Cycle, the reference.
-By default, the first scenario created for a cycle will be primary.
+By default, the first scenario created for a cycle is primary.

 [`tp.set_primary(<Scenario>)`](https://docs.taipy.io/en/latest/manuals/core/entities/scenario-cycle-mgt/#promote-a-scenario-as-primary) allows changing the primary scenario in a Cycle.